Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

 You might not know your AC is broken!
-Before the heat of summer hits, schedule an appointment with a technician to inspect your unit.
+Before the heat of a Carolina summer hits, schedule an appointment with a technician to inspect your unit.
 Technicians are trained to detect problems proactively, so by scheduling regular maintenance, you can ensure your AC will run smoothly when the summer heat rolls in!

 When was the last time you went shoe shopping?
 Have you ever seen a great pair of shoes, only to find that they seem to be available in every size except your own?